-Edgewood College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, and the Commission on Collegiate Nursing Education (CCNE); the College is also approved by the Wisconsin State Board of Nursing and the Wisconsin Department of Public Instruction.
+Edgewood College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Among the associations in which the College holds membership are the following:
+The College's business programs are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE), and is approved by the Wisconsin State Board of Nursing.
+All teacher education and administrator education programs are approved by the Wisconsin Department of Public instruction and accredited by the National Council for Accreditation of Teacher Education.

-AACN American Association of Colleges of Nursing
+Among the associations in which the College holds membership are:

-AACRAO American Association of Collegiate Registrars and Admissions Officers
+AACN American Association of Colleges of Nursing AACRAO American Association of Collegiate Registrars and

-AACSB American Assembly of Collegiate Schools of Business
+Admissions Officers

-AACTE American Association of Colleges for Teacher Education
+American Assembly of Collegiate Schools of Business International AACSB Int'l

-ACBSP Association of Collegiate Business Schools and Programs
+AACTE American Association of Colleges for Teacher Education AAC&U American Association of Colleges and Universities

-ACCU Association of Catholic Colleges and Universities
+American Association for Higher Education AAHE Association of Catholic Colleges and Universities ACCU